Landing your story on A1: Tips from a former New York Times journalist

 Tips for maximizing your impact and making yourself a valuable source of ideas for a reporter.

-In 20 years as a reporter for The New York Times, I received thousands of pitches, many of which, unfortunately, were barely worth the time it took to listen to them.
-From narrow marketing pushes to wildly off-base angles, most of them failed to recognize what drives a reporter or what, from my point of view, would constitute a good story.
+In his 20 years as a reporter for The New York Times, Ed Wyatt received thousands of pitches.
+Many of which, unfortunately- according to him, were barely worth the time it took to listen to them.
+From narrow marketing pushes to wildly off-base angles, most of them failed to recognize what drives a reporter or what, from his point of view, would constitute a good story.

 And while reporters can often be cynical about pitches, a good story idea is usually welcomed by a journalist who is scouring their beat for potential topics, all while filing multiple articles a day, fending off “good ideas” from their own editors, and juggling the responsibilities of home and family life.